-Education in Malaysia is of a high standard and expat parents should not struggle to find a school for their child.
-That said, due to the language barrier in Malay-, Tamil- and Chinese-speaking public schools, many expats prefer to place their children in English-speaking international schools.
+Education in Malaysia is of a high standard and expat parents will have little trouble finding a school for their child.
+That said, due to the language barrier in the country, and in the largely Chinese-speaking public schools, many expats prefer to place their children in English-speaking international schools.

 Preschool begins at the age of 4, but schooling only becomes compulsory from age 6 to 15.

 There are plenty of public schools in Malaysia, and the quality of education is generally adequate.
 What's more, attendance at a public school can be an ideal way for expat kids to integrate with the local population and learn to speak Malay.
 Facilities are decent and the basic items needed for education are available, but student-to-teacher ratios can be quite high.

 As public schools are supported by the government, locals aren't required to pay school fees.
 Expats, on the other hand, will have to pay tuition fees for public school attendance, though the costs are much lower than for private and international schools.
 In addition, expat children must have a foreign student pass to attend public schools, which creates a significant amount of extra admin for parents.

 Private schools in Malaysia

 There are a number of good private schools in Malaysia, but they are more expensive than their public counterparts.
 The extra cost is justified by advantages such as better resources and lower student-to-teacher ratios.

 The main language of instruction in private schools is Malay, but maths and science classes are taught in a combination of Malay and English.
 Private schools must have certification from the Ministry of Home Affairs to admit foreign students, but students themselves don’t need any special documentation to attend.